Faced with a depressed economy, Ciena Corporation (CIEN) Stock offers an opportunity

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 0.80 percent of Ciena Corporation shares are owned by insiders, and 92.90 percent are held by financial institutions.
+Currently, 0.80 percent of Ciena Corporation shares are owned by insiders, and 93.30 percent are held by financial institutions.
 MOYLAN JAMES E JR, the SVP Finance, CFO at Ciena Corporation (CIEN) has sold 2,000 shares of firm on Nov 24 at a price of $60.35 against the total amount of $0.12 million.
-In another inside trade, PETRIK ANDREW C, VP, CONTROLLER of Ciena Corporation (NYSE:CIEN) sold 1,000 shares of the firm on Nov 15 for a total worth of $61440.0 at a price of $61.44.
+In another inside trade, ALEXANDER STEPHEN B, SVP, Chief Technology Officer of Ciena Corporation (NYSE:CIEN) sold 2,000 shares of the firm on Nov 15 for a total worth of $0.12 million at a price of $61.44.
 An inside trade which took place on Nov 15, Sr. VP, General Counsel of Ciena Corporation Rothenstein David M sold 2,500 shares of firm against total price of $0.15 million at the cost of $61.44 per share.